jborichevskiy/up-and-to-the-right/content/posts/offline-spaces.md

 subtitle: "assorted musings on our digital x analog selves"
 ---

+{{<figure src="/IMG_3572.png" caption="the cloud">}}

-Parts of my self are stored on servers, some in my squishy meat computer, and the rest are on my friends' squishy meat computers.
-Friends who might be anyhwere on the planet.
-Memories, my photos, all parts of life I can download whenever I want, rewind in time.
+Parts of my self are stored in the cloud, some in my squishy meat computer, and the rest are on my friends' squishy meat computers.
+Friends who might be anyhwere on the planet and servers under my feet.
+Written journals, stored photos, parts of life I can download again; rewind in time.
 I can be reached, I'm safe.

 This connection requires much to go right: cell towers and undersea cables, international standards, batteries, satellites, signal, and information translation.